Terms, Conditions and Privacy Statement

 - Legitimate interest – this means the processing is in Clever Digit Media’s interest.
 It allows us to manage the customer relationship effectively and efficiently and improve the goods and/or services we provide by better understanding how our online provisions are used and which goods are popular with which groups of individuals.

 - Consent – where you have given us consent to market to you.

 In the case of additional services and provision of certain goods, we may from time to time have to provide your personal information to third parties for the purposes of providing you with those specific goods/services.

-These third-party providers include payment processors and providers of card validation services, delivery services (where physical goods are to be sent only).
+These third-party providers include payment processors and providers of card validation services, delivery services (where physical goods are to be sent only) and targeted advertisers.

 This is necessary for the performance of the contract.
 We do not keep a record of your credit or debit card details in our systems.
 Our payment processors do not decide what is done with your data and only process it on our behalf.